-Rims differ from steel-plated wheels in that they are made from aluminium or magnesium.
+Alloy wheels or rims differ from steel-plated wheels in that they are made from aluminium or magnesium.
 Rims are stronger, yet lighter, lowering the overall weight of the vehicle.
 They also conduct heat better, allowing for improved braking.
-One such benefit of using rims is that it reduces the unsprung weight of the vehicle, resulting in improved cornering and reducing overall fuel consumption.
+One such benefit of using alloy wheels or rims is that it reduces the unsprung weight of the vehicle, resulting in improved cornering and reducing overall fuel consumption.

 Additionally, rims are very aesthetically pleasing and will improve the overall look of your car!
 Clean your wheels frequently to maintain the appealing look.
 It is also important to periodically check your wheels for cracks, which can be repaired by a Hi-Q professional.Read more